daffidwilde/markdown-cv/index.md

 - Designed and implemented the software infrastructure for the Welsh Government [wastewater surveillance programme](https://wastewatersurveillance.com)
-- Taught myself the principles of R for data science in the first month to establish reproducible analytical pipelines and powerful statistical models
+- Taught myself the principles of R for data science in the first month to establish reproducible ETL pipelines for biochemical data
 - Developed two core models for monitoring COVID-19 prevalence across Wales: a hierarchical GAM for predicting case rates and a Bayesian model to account for dilution in the wastewater system